ibm-cloud-docs/BlockStorage/working-with-snapshots.md

 Snapshots that are no longer needed can be manually removed to free up space for future snapshots.
 Deletion is done through **Storage** > **{{site.data.keyword.blockstorageshort}}**.

 1. Click your storage volume and scroll to the **Snapshot** section to see the list of existing snapshots.
 2. Click **Actions** next to a particular snapshot and click **Delete** to delete the snapshot.
-This deletion won't affect any future or past snapshots on the same schedule as there's no dependency between snapshots.
+This deletion doesn't affect any future or past snapshots on the same schedule as there's no dependency between snapshots.

-Manual snapshots that aren't deleted in the way as described previously, are automatically deleted when you reach space limitations (oldest first).
+Manual snapshots that aren't deleted in the portal manually, are automatically deleted when you reach space limitations (oldest first).

 ## Restoring storage volume to a specific point-in-time by using a snapshot